mosterho/Mailenable_logreader/README.md

 Note: the "copy" button the far left should copy the IP address to the clipboard; it currently works for me, but I assume that's becasue I'm using HTTPS.

-### mail_logreader.php
+### mail_logreader.php or mail_logreader_ssh.php
 This is the workhorse of this project.
-This will read the SMTP logs in the Mailenable system (FTP must be setup on the Mailenable system).
+This will read the SMTP logs in the Mailenable system.

+As the file names imply, the mail_logreader.php will read plain FTP (probably OK if your server is within your LAN), while mail_logreader_ssh.php uses SSH to connect to the server.

 The __construct will read the logreaderapp.json file.
 The JSON file contains three sections: path, whitelist, and blacklist.
 Please see the logreaderapp.json section for details.